 Have you ever noticed that there are quotes and sayings from the ancient stoics from over 2000 years ago?
 All of these quotes have got me wondering how they apply in the modern world in which we now live.
-So, I’ve decided to pick a quote per week from those ancient philosophers and put my modern day interpretation to them.
+So, I’ve decided to write a book with 25 lessons from those ancient philosophers and put my modern day interpretation to them.
 We will start with this one from Marcus Aurelius.

 “Think of the life you have lived until now as over and, as a dead man, see what’s left as a bonus and live it according to Nature.
 Love the hand that fate deals you and play it as your own, for what could be more fitting?” – Marcus Aurelius